Fragtality/PilotsDeck/README.md

 #### ROTATION

-Use this Manipulator to modifiy the Rotation of an Element.<br/>
+Use this Manipulator to modify the Rotation of an Element.<br/>
 In the default Behavior, the Manipulator will set the specified Rotation on the Element it is attached to - when the Conditions are true.
 If they are false, the Element continues to use its configured Rotation.<br/><br/>

-Alternatively the Rotation can be continously changed based on the Value of a Variable - to enable that Behavior check *Continously rotate Element by Value* and configure the *Monitor Address*.<br/>
+Alternatively the Rotation can be continuously changed based on the Value of a Variable - to enable that Behavior check *Continuously rotate Element by Value* and configure the *Monitor Address*.<br/>
 Specify the correct *Minimum Value* and *Maximum Value* to map the Variable's Value Range accordingly.
 When the current Value is at the Minimum Value, the Element will be at *Angle Start*.
 When the current Value is at the Maximum Value, the Element will be at the Start + *Angle Sweep*.<br/>
 You don't need Conditions with that Behavior, they can be empty.
 If you have Conditions configured, the Element will only be changed when the Conditions are true.<br/>
 Values outside of the Min/Max Range will be ignored and will be considered at Min/Max.